lexesv/go-webview-gui/DOC.md

     SetHtml(html string)

     // Init injects JavaScript code at the initialization of the new page.
 Every
-    // time the webview will open a the new page - this initialization code will
+    // time the webview will open a new page - this initialization code will
     // be executed.
 It is guaranteed that code is executed before window.onload.
     Init(js string)